anilrajrimal1/GuffGaff-Hub/README.md

      ```

 6. **Access the Application:**
-   Open your browser and visit `http://localhost:3000` to use the Application.
+   Open your browser and go to `http://localhost:3000` to use the Application.

 7. **ScreenShots**